K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 ## <div id='29'/>2.7.
 API and CF-Abacus Interworking Tests

-Access from a web browser through the url of the API-linked sample application.
-CF-Abacus-linked tests on API-linked and API usage can be conducted.
+CF-Abacus interworking test for API interworking and API usage can be performed by accessing from a web browser through the url of the API interworking sample application.

 1.  **Check CF-Abacus Connection**